 In 2011, Cindy became Cidny, making the difficult and daunting decision to transition from female to male, not knowing what the personal or professional response would be.
 Cid's coming out article in the Daily Beast in June, 2012 portrays his decision and the beginning of this difficult journey www.thedailybeast.com/singer-cindy-bullens-goes-public-shes-becoming-cidny-a-man He stepped back from the public eye to go through the process until 2016 re-emerging as Cidny Bullens having written his one person show Somewhere Between: Not An Ordinary Life,

-Cid has now recorded his first album as "Cidny Bullens" in Nashville with Ray Kennedy (Lucinda Williams, Steve Earle, Rodney Crowell) co-producing.
-The album Walkin' Through This World, reflects Cid's last nine years in transition while the songs themselves, in Cidny Bullens' style remain musically, lyrically and emotionally universal.The first single video, "The Gender Line", garnered much attention and praise including Sir Elton John, who featured the song and video, along with others on this album, on his Youtube show.
+Cid released his first album as "Cidny Bullens" in Nashville with Ray Kennedy (Lucinda Williams, Steve Earle, Rodney Crowell) co-producing.
+The album Walkin' Through This World, reflects Cid's years in transition while the songs themselves, in Cidny Bullens' style remain musically, lyrically and emotionally universal.The first single video, "The Gender Line", garnered much attention and praise including Sir Elton John, who featured the song and video, along with others on this album, on his Youtube show.
 Walkin" Through This World was originally released on Cid's Blue Lobster Records in August, 2020 and was featured in American Songwriter, No Depression, Americana Highways, The Nashville Scene, and many other publications and music blogs.
 The album was also featured on NPR's All Songs Considered as a top release for the week.
 Cidny was profiled and featured on the front page of the Washington Post Sunday Arts & Style section on August 30, 2020.
 The album continues to garner world-wide rave reviews.